bertlandh/bertlandh.github.io/services.md

 # Services

-Bertland Hope's professional services to IT systems management take five forms;
+Bertland Hope's professional services to IT systems support take five forms;

 click the links below for details.